 A homebuilt that broke the rules

-Michel Colomban was a French aerospace engineer working at SNECMA in the 1960s when he became annoyed with what he saw as the unnecessary size and weight of the typical homebuilt aeroplane.
+Michel Colomban was a French aerospace engineer working in the French aircraft industry in the 1960s when he became annoyed with what he saw as the unnecessary size and weight of the typical homebuilt aeroplane.
 The conventional homebuilt of the era — a Stinson, a Druine Turbulent, a Jodel D9 — was a single-seat aircraft of about 250 kg empty weight, built around a Volkswagen engine of about 60 horsepower.
 Colomban believed the same flight envelope could be reached with less than half that weight, less than half that power, and far better fuel economy.

 His solution was the Cri-Cri — French for “Cricket” — designed around a pair of small two-stroke engines originally built for chainsaws and snowmobiles.
 Each engine produced just 15 horsepower.
-Combined, the Cri-Cri’s powerplant was less than half the output of a single Rotax 503.
-But because the airframe was built around aircraft-grade aluminium honeycomb sheets — the same material then being introduced on the Airbus A300 — the empty weight came in at 78 kilograms.
+Combined, the Cri-Cri’s two engines produced barely half the power of a typical VW-engined homebuilt.
+But because the airframe was built around thin aluminium skins bonded to lightweight foam — an unusually efficient sandwich construction for its day — the empty weight came in at 78 kilograms.
 The result was an aircraft with a power-to-weight ratio competitive with light helicopters.

 The acrobatic credentials

 Colomban himself was a glider aerobatic pilot.
-The Cri-Cri was certified for aerobatic flight from the start — loops, rolls, inverted flight, even snap rolls.
+The Cri-Cri was designed for aerobatic flight from the start — loops, rolls, inverted flight, even snap rolls.
 Its low wing loading and high power-to-weight made it surprisingly capable in display flight.
-The retired French Air Force display pilot Jean Galaup flew Cri-Cri aerobatics at airshows across France and Switzerland through the 1990s and 2000s.
+Cri-Cri aerobatic displays have been a fixture at airshows across France and Switzerland for decades.

 The electric, the jet, and the airshow circuit